With Employees

 Equipment Safety Measures

 The key points of STOP 6 for the prevention of serious disasters have been incorporated into our daily activities, and we are working to establish and continue those activities, clarify our priorities, and promote countermeasures.
-As for the safety of new equipment and lines, we aim to create safe workplaces through risks reduction at the process and equipment design stage, and work risk assessments at the installation stage.
+As for the safety of new equipment and lines, we aim to create safe work through risks reduction at the process and equipment design stage, and work risk assessments at the installation stage.

 Providing Proper Work Environments